darthmall/darthmall.net/content/weblog/2023/useful-web-components-toggle-buttons/index.md

 <figcaption><abbr>CSS</abbr> to hide the Web Component until it is upgraded.</figcaption>
 </figure>

 [^1]: It would therefore be a good idea to ask yourself whether you really want a toggle group, or if you’d be better off just using a group of radio buttons.
-A case for using a toggle group instead of a radio group can be made when we come to the progressive enhancement portion of the component.